David P. Hepler, 95, of Williamsport passed away peacefully Friday, February 28, 2020 at Manor Care North.

 Memorial contributions may be made in David’s name to Trinity UMC, 1971 Lycoming Creek Rd., Williamsport, PA 17701.

-To plant a tree in memory of David P. Hepler, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David P. Hepler, please visit our floral store.